1. When to Apply

 • What ties do you have to your country of residence/citizenship?
 This is especially important for mature students.
 Some examples of ties are: Parents, children and other family members, membership in groups or communities, home ownership, business ownership, letter from an employer.

-All study plans should answer these questions, but each student’s study plan should be personal and include specific details.
+All study plans should answer these questions, but each student’s study plan should be personal and include specific details, with relevant documentation attached.
 Graduate students should take extra care to show how their program of study at Carleton connects their past activities and future goals.
 They should demonstrate that they are knowledgeable about career or business opportunities in their home country.

 Biometrics